9 New Technology Trends That Will Shape Our Future

 Any list of emerging tech trends will not be complete without the latest innovations in mobile.

 This year all eyes are on 5G.

 The new generation standard in mobile communications promises increased speeds and low latency.
 That is excellent news, considering we are doing much more on our phones than ever before.

-To put things into perspective, 5G networks are under serious development for over a decade.
-Now, providers are beta-testing their networks, and predictions estimate that 5G will start rolling out in several cities this year.
-Technology trends of 2020 predict that a full launch will soon follow.
+To put things into perspective, 5G networks have been under serious development for over a decade.
+Now, providers are beta testing their networks, and predictions estimate that 5G will start rolling out in several cities this year.
+Technology trends of 2022 predict that a full launch will soon follow.

 5G will offer much faster and more reliable internet connections to smartphones and other devices.
 Average download speeds sit at approximately 1GB/s and the overall network bandwidth is vastly increased.

 Currently, the worldwide average internet speed is only 10MB/s, so 5G can potentially offer a connection that is 100 times faster.

 Things get even better though.
 Tests show that 5G networks can support multiple connections at 10GB/s, whereas some networks have already offered speeds over 500GB/s.
 The future technology timeline will ensure that there is no longer a concern over internet connection speeds.

 However, the 5G adoption trend won’t only bring faster downloads, and smoother streaming because 5G and IoT can do wonders together.
 The massive bandwidth makes it an excellent choice for connecting internet of things devices or supporting advanced tech such as autonomous vehicles, or smart cities.

 Autonomous vehicles that "communicate" with each other on the road, remote-controlled heavy machinery, telemedicine — we are looking at some revolutionary changes in the near future.
 AT&T and Verizon are already prepared to roll out this upcoming technology, and they expect to reach nationwide coverage by the end of 2021 and the beginning of 2022.